Key takeaways

 - The prescription may not be refilled more than five times.

 According to the Centers for Disease Control and Prevention (CDC), people may use gabapentin to strengthen the effects of illegal opioids.
 Reports of intentional abuse, misuse, or unknown exposures to gabapentin have increased by 104% from 2013 to 2017.
-Gabapentin was detected in almost 10% of overdose deaths between 2019 and 2020.
+Gabapentin is increasingly detected in overdose deaths, often in combination with opioids rather than as a sole cause of overdose deaths, according to CDC data.

 The DEA also associates gabapentin with sedative and psychedelic effects and recognizes that the drug can intensify the euphoric (“high”) effects of opioids.
 There are concerns that this is contributing to the opioid epidemic.
 Although gabapentin is typically safe when taken on its own, when it’s used in combination with other drugs that depress the central nervous system or alcohol, the risk of respiratory depression and potentially death increases significantly.